 This Federal law states that "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
-For information on Waubonsee's Title IX processes and programs, including sexual misconduct reporting and support for pregnant and parenting students, contact the college Title IX Coordinator Michele Needham, Executive Director of Human Resources, (630) 466-2367 or Title IX Deputy Coordinator Dr. Melinda Tejada, Vice President for Student Development, (630) 466-2590.
+For information on Waubonsee's Title IX processes and programs, including sexual misconduct reporting and support for pregnant and parenting students, contact the college Title IX Coordinator Michele Needham, Executive Director of Human Resources, (630) 466-2367; Title IX Deputy Coordinator Dr. Melinda Tejada, Vice President for Student Development, (630) 466-2590; Title IX Deputy Coordinator Dr. Scott Peska, Assistant Vice President of Student Services and Alumni Relations, (630) 466-2363; or Title IX Deputy Coordinator Julie Olczyk, Employee Relations Manager, (630) 466-2771.